wazuh/wazuh-documentation/source/proof-of-concept-guide/poc-file-integrity-monitoring.rst

 File integrity monitoring
 =========================

-Watch for modification of files in selected directories.
-Get information about the user who made the changes and the process at play in real time.
+In this POC, the Wazuh File integrity monitoring (FIM) system watches for modification of files in selected directories and then triggers alerts when these files are modified.
+Additionally, FIM enriches alert data by fetching information about the user who made the changes and the process at play in real time.

-More information can be found in :ref:`manual_file_integrity`.
+More information about FIM functionality and configuration, see the `File integrity monitoring <manual_file_integrity>`_ section.

 Configuration
 -------------

+Configure your environment as follows to test the POC.

 #.
 Edit ``/var/ossec/etc/ossec.conf`` in the monitored RHEL 7 endpoint and enable `whodata` by adding ``whodata="yes"`` to the monitored directories.